Hey Kids (Start Here)

 “Yes,” Hermann says.
 “Yes.”

 “Yes?”
-Newt says, the word pulled into a slow, stiff question, like cooling toffee.
+Newt pulls the word into a slow, stiff question, like cooling toffee.

 Come on, a dead woman says.
 You’re almost there.
 You can feel it.
 You can taste it.
 Get there, buddy.
 Just get there.
 Name it.
 Name what’s happening to you.
 Tag it.
 Your life partner is holding a cane he shouldn’t be holding.
 What is that.
 Give it a name.
 Name it.

-“No,” Newt says, in breathy horror with a lateral head snap.
+“No,” Newt says in breathy horror.
 Their eyes meet again, and Hermann finds this hard to take.
 “This is yours.”

-Get there, kiddo, Catilin Lightcap says.
+Get there, kiddo, Caitlin Lightcap says.
 Get there.

-“Identity confusion,” Hermann snaps, victorious, finally finding the correct tag for what it is that’s happening to him.
+“Identity confusion,” Hermann says, victorious, finally finding the correct tag for what’s happening to him.

 To them.

-It’s weird, it’s subtle, he feels like he can’t map the whole of it.
-He knows, ostensibly, who he is, but he doesn’t feel like that guy, he feels instead like the guy who started a rock band, like the guy who used to get drunk with Caitlin Lightcap in the middle of the night in hypomanic misery, like the guy who saw Mako Mori, covered with dirt, her face streaked with tears, a single red shoe held in a death grip, and who had taken her from Stacker Pentecost while he got checked by medical, sayin. ‘aw, Mako Mori.
-More like Maks in Socks, am I right.
+It’s weird, it’s subtle, he can’t map the whole of it.
+He knows, ostensibly, who he is, but he doesn’t feel like that guy, he feels instead like the guy who started a rock band, like the guy who used to get drunk with Caitlin Lightcap in the middle of the night in hypomanic misery, like the guy who saw Mako Mori, covered with dirt, her face streaked with tears, a single red shoe held in a death grip, and who had taken her from Stacker Pentecost while he got checked by medical, saying, “Aw, Mako Mori?
+More like Maks in Socks, am I right?
 Hey, it’s cool, crying is, like, a thing.
 Evolutionary.
 You just go for it, kiddo.
 Weeping seems like a reasonable choice to me.
 Very defensible.
-Myeah, you speak no English, do you.
-Absolutely none.
+Myeah, you speak no English, do you?
+Absolutely none.”
 That’s him.
-Isn’t it.
-That’s him, and not the guy who screamed half his childhood away in physical therapy regimens so that maybe, one day, he could become a pilot, not the guy who had hated his body so much he’d tried to escape to the complex plane, to algebraic topologies and into sets of sets.
-That’s not who he is, is it.
-He’s not the guy who had stupidly, stupidly, epically stupidly tried to be a Jaeger pilot despite all messages to the contrary and who had failed.
+Isn’t it?
+That’s him, not the guy who screamed half his childhood away in physical therapy regimens so maybe, one day, he could become a pilot, not the guy who had hated his body so much he’d tried to escape to the complex plane, to algebraic topologies and into sets of sets.
+That’s not who he is, is it?
+He’s not the guy who’d stupidly, stupidly, epically stupidly tried to be a Jaeger pilot despite all messages to the contrary and who’d failed.
 That isn’t him.
 That can’t be him.

-Newt looks at him in consternation and then in growing horror.
+Newt looks at him in consternation and growing horror.

 Yup, you’re getting it now, buddy, his brain says vindictively.

-“I told you,” Hermann snaps, his voice cracking against something he can’t see.
+“I told you.”
+Hermann’s voice cracks against something he can’t sense.
 “I told you.”

 “So you did,” Newt says, looking at him.
-“Hermann, I believe we may have—” he breaks off, looking at the cane he’s holding.
+“Hermann, I believe we may have—” he breaks off, studying the cane he’s holding.

 “No,” Newt says, obviously offended.
 “That can’t be the case, I have—I have excellent mental control.
 I—”